CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-le.md

 ### Requesting a project for registry data

 To start a service access process at CSC Sensitive Data services, you need to send a project request to us at servicedesk@csc.fi.
-Please
+Please,

 * attach a copy of your data permit to the request,
-* escribe shortly your research project (name and research field are enough) and
+* describe shortly your research project (name and research field are enough) and
 * add all the project members as a cc to the email (please use the organizational email addresses).

 We will respond to your request as soon as possible.